martinchernyavskiy/Notes/CS/Hardware/ECE 252/Finite State Machines.md

 - 2-bit counter can always count upon a rising edge without a particular input (transition arrows are not labeled and there is only one of each state).
 - The transition that is not influenced by the input values is an unconditional transition
 - Unconditional transitions may or may not be labeled

+### FSM implementation
+- Determine number of flip-flops based on the number of bits of state.
+- In

 ### State Tables